 Flip the script

 My experience with Steve and later with John, who had a daughter with mental-health issues and was very needy, helped me see that I didn’t need to avoid talking about my kids in order to keep the fellows comfortable.
 Instead of trying to make me and my kids look good so my new man would like them, I flipped my thinking to asking myself what I thought of him.
 I sure didn’t do that when I was dating in my 20s, and I still have to make a conscious effort to pay attention to my own assessment of the person.
 I want a prospective partner to like me, but I also need to like him.
 By honestly sharing with someone my life with my children, I am being authentic.
 Then I listen carefully to what he says, the questions he asks, and what he shares with me.

 Gia Miller, another ESME writer who writes about dating, agrees.
 In her article, “When It Comes to Dating, Solo Moms, Embrace Who You Are!” she says: “The most important rule of all: be honest with yourself and your date.
 Trying to appease your date or hide your true intentions will only backfire later.”

 We Solo Moms can learn from one another and bring our kids and our confidence to our dating lives!

 Want to talk to more Solo Moms who’ve been there?
-Join Sister Chat.
+Join our Community.